 Each sub account is assigned a unique user name and password, and you can even choose the language of the designated sub-account.

-- Admin – the highest level of permission.
+- Admin – the highest level of permission for a PRT sub user.
 A sub account with this level of authorization is essentially duplicated from the main admin account, granting its user full access to all actions and areas of PRT (with the exception of having the ability to create additional sub-accounts).
-Assign this to colleagues or business partners.
+Assign this to colleagues or business partners using the agency rank tracker.

 - Accounting – grants access to account details, billing and tickets, and is great for distributing tasks between accounting and SEO.
 If you’re an SEO agency, this is a great way to separate tasks between SEO experts and the people in charge of accounting and finances.
 If you set up a sub-account for a client’s use (which we’ll discuss shortly as another great application to sub-accounts), you obviously wouldn’t want to give him full access to your account.

 - Branded – put YOUR company’s logo instead of PRT!
-One of the best parts of having sub-accounts is that they’re 100% white label.
+One of the best parts of having sub-accounts in our agency rank tracker is that they’re 100% white label.
 In fact, they’re one of the highest forms of white-label solutions available to you since it effectively keeps PRT fully backstage.
 Imagine showing a potential client PRT’s dashboard with your logo on it, making it seem like it’s YOUR technology.

 Here is PRT’s dashboard before being white labelled: